Kurt-Yu/LeetCode-Notes/Two Pointers/README.md

 ## [Leetcode 42.
 Trapping Rain Water](https://leetcode.com/problems/trapping-rain-water/)
 > Given n non-negative integers representing an elevation map where the width of each bar is 1, compute how much water it is able to trap after raining.

+This solution came from [this post](https://leetcode.com/problems/trapping-rain-water/discuss/17391/Share-my-short-solution.).
+The basic idea was to use two pointers, starts from the begining and the end, keep track of `leftmax` and `rightmax`.
+Base on which one is greater, we update the corresponding pointer.
+And we store `current_max - current_actual_value` (like a bucket).

 ```python
 def trap(self, height: List[int]) -> int:
     i, j = 0, len(height) - 1